yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-functions/index.md

 walkDog();
 ```

 The last line of the code snippet is what **calls** the function.
-If we have this code in a CodePen and open up the console, we should see each step printed out.
+Once we run the code, we should see each step print out on the right-hand side of the repl.

 <div class="try-it">
   <h2>Try It: Declaring & Calling a Function</h2>